LilGothPuppy/ottersmp-wiki-Puppytreats4u/docs/commands/index.md

 ### New to OtterSMP?

-Head over to [tutorial](tutorial.md) to learn the ropes of OtterSMP
+Head over to the [tutorial](../tutorial.md) section, to learn the ropes of OtterSMP!